-- Homeless prevention and rapid rehousing - The Salvation Army partners with charities, government, and the government to offer shelter and financial support.
+- Rent assistance including homeless prevention and rapid rehousing - The Salvation Army partners with charities, government, and the government to offer shelter and financial support.
 More details on homeless prevention programs and rehousing.

 - Case management - Salvation Army case workers partner with the client to ensure they are on the path to stability.

-- Holiday assistance including Toys and Food at Christmas time can be provided.
+- Free Holiday assistance including Toys and Food at Christmas time can be provided.
 Specifics are below.

 Salvation Army seasonal and holiday resources in Washington

 The Christmas Angel Tree program can help brighten the lives of thousands of lower income children each year who otherwise would have no gifts, clothing items or toys to open during the holiday season.
 The Christmas Angel program is a purely volunteer-driven program.
 Many families and individuals across Washington donate toys, time and expertise to the Salvation Army.
 Overall Angel Tree is a testament to people trying to help their neighbors and the less fortunate.

 Another resource is the Adopt a Family program.
 Families who are in desperate need of providing the basics for their family, such as clothing, food and household items are placed in the care of our Adopt a Family program.
 Each family who is part of the program will need to create a wish list of items and is matched with a volunteer donor team.
 School groups, corporations, individuals and local families contribute generously to meeting the family’s needs and installing hope.